RISK-MGMT/platform/CONTRIBUTING.md

 ### Logging

-- At a minimum include enough logging statments to be able to:
+- At a minimum include enough logging statements to be able to:
   - Debug an issue
   - Detect malicious activity
   - Observe the general operation of the code